go-rod/rod/lib/launcher/README.md

 # Overview

-A lib to help launch or download chrome.
+A lib to help launch or download browser.
 You can also use it as a standalone lib without Rod.